-Stagger. - The stagger is the distance the top surface is in advance of the bottom surface when the aeroplane is in flying position.
+STAGGER.--The stagger is the distance the top surface is in advance of the bottom surface when the aeroplane is in flying position.
 The set measurement is obtained as follows:

 Plumb-lines must be dropped over the leading edge of the top surface wherever struts occur, and also near the fuselage.
 The set measurement is taken from the front of the lower leading edge to the plumb-lines.
-It makes a difference whether the measurement is taken along a horizontal line(which can be found by using a straight-edge and a spirit-level) or along a projection of the chord.
+It makes a difference whether the measurement is taken along a horizontal line (which can be found by using a straight-edge and a spiritlevel) or along a projection of the chord.
 The line along which the measurement should be taken is laid down in the aeroplane's specifications.

-If a mistake is made and the measurement taken along the wrong line, it may result in a difference of perhaps 1/4 inch or more to the stagger, with the certain result that the aeroplane will, in flight, be nose-heavy or tail-heavy.
+If a mistake is made and the measurement taken along the wrong line, it may result in a difference of perhaps 1/4 will, in flight, be nose-heavy or tail-heavy.